NLion74/esp32-matrix-dooralarm/README.md

 # Overview

-This project utilizes and esp32 and to send an message over telegram if a door or window opens/closes.
+This project utilizes and esp32 and to send an message over matrix if a door or window opens/closes.
 It works with detecting if a connected reed-switch is closed or not,and then sends a message acordingly.

 ## Pinout: